 Released in November 2021 on Nintendo Switch, Pokemon Brilliant Diamond & Shining Pearl are “faithful” remakes of DS titles Diamond & Pearl.
 Set in the Sinnoh region, you’re tasked with saving the world from Team Galactic and its evil leader Cyrus.

 While it does keep many aspects of the originals, there’s also new content like an overhauled Grand Underground, a new HM mechanic, the ability to walk with your ‘mon outside their Poke Ball, and more.

 And if that wasn’t exciting enough, the games also include the National Pokedex up to Gen IV, giving players a whopping 493 ‘mon to catch.

 13. X & Y

 Like Sun & Moon, X & Y also released on the 3DS – this time in October 2013 in the West.
-It brought trainers to the Kalos region for the first time, and introduced 72 new species with Generation VI.
+It brought trainers to the Kalos region and introduced 72 new species with Generation VI.

 Pokemon-Amie was also added, and let people interact with their monsters using the console’s touch screen for a more personalized and intimate gameplay experience.

 12. Sun & Moon